mattbishop/sql-jsonpath-js/README.md

 At the completion of navigation, the values are represented as the `@` character in the filter section.
 The @ reference may be a singleton value or a sequenceof values, like an array.

-#### Filter
+#### Filters

-Filtering expressions come after the navigation expression.
+Filtering predicates come after the navigation expression.
 The two are separated by the `?` character.
 Filtering expressions look like javascript value tests, and one can use the `@` symbol as a reference to the navigation value, or sequence of values if the navigation lands on an array or a list of members (`.*`).
 In the case of a sequence, each value of the array is tested against the filter statement.

 Predicates must be wrapped in parentheses `()` and can be internally combined with `&&` and `||` symbols.
 Their predicate result can be reversed with the `!` symbol.
 They utilize the `@` to reference the navigation value.
 For example: